Skip to content

 2. This tour lasts for an hour and a half.

 3. Not all the time access is granted to the performance hall.
-Could be due to technical reasons.
+It could be due to technical reasons.

-5. This guided tour ticket once booked cannot be cancelled or modified except in the case of emergency.
+5. Once booked, this guided tour ticket cannot be cancelled or modified except in an emergency.

 Opera de Paris Palais Garnier Individuals’ Self-Guided Tour

-If you’d like to wander around the Palais Garnier Opera House on your own, with the company of an audio guide, you can actually book a self-guided tour through the Opera House’s official website and there’s no need to book one through travel websites.
-Through the official website as well, you can see all the dates of afternoon performances, during which the auditorium will be closed and base the time of your tour accordingly.
+Suppose you’d like to wander around the Palais Garnier Opera House on your own, with the company of an audio guide.
+In that case, you can book a self-guided tour through the Opera House’s official website; there’s no need to book one through travel websites.
+Through the official website, you can also see all the dates of afternoon performances, during which the auditorium will be closed, and you can base the tour time accordingly.

 Individual Self-Guided Tour Entry Fee

-There are three entry fee rates of the Palais Garnier Self-Guided Tour.
+There are three entry fee rates for the Palais Garnier Self-Guided Tour.
 These are as follows:

-2. Adults over the age of 26 are charged at the full rate.
+2. Adults over the age of 26 are charged at the total rate.

 3. Reduced Rate: 10€ and 8€ outside exhibition periods.